 You went along.
 And then you were rewarded for going along.

 Peel away the layers for freedom in your life.

 Becoming yourself, not a carbon copy of someone else, takes work.

-When you release old patterns, you become vulnerable.
+Likewise, when you release old patterns, you become vulnerable.

-It’s best to find a safe, quiet place.
+Therefore, it’s best to find a safe, quiet place.
 You are truly just like a lobster during these times of growth and regeneration.
 You are ‘easy prey’ for those who want you to stay the way you are.